 Condition Monitoring Expert Tip #5 by Mobius Institute

-Now this is a tricky question to answer… We have a few contenders: high frequency vibration analysis, regular vibration analysis, ultrasound, oil analysis, wear particle analysis, and infrared analysis.
+Now, this is a tricky question to answer… We have a few contenders: high-frequency vibration analysis, regular vibration analysis, ultrasound, oil analysis, wear particle analysis, and infrared analysis.
 Let’s start by ruling a few of them out.

-Ultrasound is easiest to use.
+Ultrasound is the easiest to use.
 Push the probe against the bearing and listen carefully and you will hear if the bearing is in distress.
 (You can also record and analyze a waveform, but now you may as well be performing vibration analysis).
-Many would argue that high-frequency vibration analysis (such as enveloping, PeakVue, shock pulse, and others) provide a clearer indication of the nature and the severity of the fault.
+Many would argue that high-frequency vibration analysis (such as enveloping, PeakVue, shock pulse, and others) provides a clearer indication of the nature and the severity of the fault.
 But it does require more training and potentially a more expensive system to perform the collection and analysis.